ledgetech/ledge/README.md

 ### Streaming design

-HTTP response sizes can be wildly different, sometimes tiny and sometimes huge, and it's not always possible to know the total size up front.
+HTTP response sizes can be wildly different, and it's not always possible to know the total size up front.

-To guarantee predictable memory usage regardless of response sizes Ledge operates a streaming design, meaning it only ever operates on a single `buffer` per request at a time.
-This is equally true when fetching upstream to when reading from cache or serving to the client request.
+To guarantee predictable memory usage, Ledge operates a streaming design - it only ever operates on a single `buffer` per request at a time.
+This applies when fetching upstream, reading from cache or serving data back to the client.

-It's also true (mostly) when processing [ESI](#edge-size-includes) instructions, except for in the case where an instruction is found to span multiple buffers.
-In this case, we continue buffering until a complete instruction can be understood, up to a [configurable limit](#esi_max_size).
+This also applies when processing [ESI](#edge-size-includes) instructions, except in the case where an instruction is found to span multiple buffers.
+In this situation, we continue buffering until a complete instruction can be understood, up to a [configurable limit](#esi_max_size).

 This streaming design also improves latency, since we start serving the first `buffer` to the client request as soon as we're done with it, rather than fetching and saving an entire resource prior to serving.
 The `buffer` size can be [tuned](#buffer_size) even on a per `location` basis.